Sky-Ear: An Unmanned Aerial Vehicle-Enabled Victim Sound Detection and Localization System: Abstract

 \section{Abstract}

 Unmanned Aerial Vehicles (UAVs) are increasingly deployed in search-and-rescue (SAR) missions, yet continuous and reliable victim detection and localization remain challenging due to on-board hardware constraints.
 This paper designs an UAV-Enabled Victim Sound Detection and Localization System (called ``Sky-Ear'' for brevity) to achieve energy-efficient acoustic sensing and sound detection for SAR.
-Based on a circular-shaped microphone array, two-stage (Sentinel and Responder) audio processing is developed for energy-consuming and highly reliable sound detection.
-A Masking autoencoder (MAE)-based sound detection method is designed in the Sentinel stage to analyze frequency-time acoustic features.
+Sky-Ear enables the ``ear'' of the UAV with a circular-shaped microphone array, and the array conducts continuous audio recordings during the UAV's flight.
+In Sky-Ear, a two-stage (Sentinel and Responder) audio processing method is developed for energy-consuming and highly reliable sound detection.
+In the Sentinel stage, a Masking autoencoder (MAE)-based sound detection mechanism is designed to analyze frequency-time acoustic features.
 For improved precision, a continuous localization method is designed by optimizing detected directions from multiple observations.
 Extensive simulation experiments are conducted to validate the system's performance in terms of victim detection accuracy and localization error.